FilippoMB/python-time-series-handbook/README.md

 <br>

 This is the collection of notebooks for the course *Time Series Analysis with Python*.
-For more information and for reading the content of this repository, please refer to the [book](https://filippomb.github.io/python-time-series-handbook) version.
+For reading the notebooks online you can either open the links below or read them as a [book](https://filippomb.github.io/python-time-series-handbook).

 ## 📑 Content